 Contact Mr. Long by e-mail: email@example.com

 Mark attended Princeton University and holds a BA in Ibero-American Studies and a Ph.D. in Applied Economics from the University of Wisconsin.
 He can assist clients in French and Spanish as well as his native English.
 He has chaired numerous conferences on Altreg and benchmarking.
-His resume includes an extensive list of professional publications.

 Dave is a Vice President at Pacific Economics Group Research LLC.
 He has more than twenty years of experience in the study of energy utility cost and productivity issues.
 He also teaches courses at Carroll University and Madison Area Technical College.
 Before joining PEG, he worked as a Senior Economist at Christensen Associates.
 He holds a BA in Economics, International Relations, and Political Science, and an MS in Economics from the University of Wisconsin, Madison.